Nguyendu2612/Du-portfolio/README.md

 ## *Project Overview:*
 Data were gathered through an audit approach — collecting receipts, counting customer traffic in predefined time slots agreed with the client, scanning each receipt with the company tool, and capturing all key fields.
 ## *My Role:*
-1. Clarified Client's requirements and desired outputs.
+Clarified Client's requirements and desired outputs.<br>
-2. Cleaning Data:
+Cleaning Data:
 - Cleaned ~100 receipts over a two-week collection period.
 - Reviewed video footage to tally store foot traffic.
 - Used Power Query to re-clean the dataset and set proper data types.
-3. Building model and creating Dashboard:
+Building model and creating Dashboard:
 - Built a data model, dimenstion to establish relationships for analysis.
 - Wrote DAX measures, drill through to create interactive dashboards and give insights.
 ## *Output:*